ramelgonzz/blockchain-rs/README.md

 # blockchain-rs

-This is an implementation from scratch of a blockchain with hashing and consensus mechanism.
+Blockchain implementation with hashing and consensus mechanism.

 # Usage